-Since 2016, Clara Natonabah (Diné)—the school's first-ever performing arts teacher—has collaborated with students to provide an outlet for sharing original work, but also for networking with older artists who are professionals in their fields.
+Since 2016, Clara Natonabah (Diné) has collaborated with students to provide an outlet for sharing original work, but also for networking with older artists who are professionals in their fields.

 "That was sort of the whole drive behind what's now become a movement at the school," says Natonabah.
 "We unite professional Native artists and musicians with up-and-coming youth who are also in that same community and growing out of their shell."

 To that end, this year's concert includes performances from accomplished songwriters, poets and speakers Lyla June (Diné/Cheyenne) and